Dyalog/ride/docs/customising_your_session.md

         Select this to show the tooltip for a  glyph.
 When the cursor is positioned over or immediately after a glyph, the glyph is highlighted and information about it is displayed – this includes the name of the glyph, the keyboard shortcut to enter it, its monadic/dyadic name and examples of its syntax, arguments and result.

-    - Auto-start top-most configuration when RIDE starts
+    - Auto-start top-most configuration when Ride starts

         Skips the New Session screen by immediately selecting the first configuration